yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 }
 ```

-One of the most difficult challenges when we first start working with WebAssembly is understanding how to pass data between the Host and Guest.
+One of the biggest challenges when first working with WebAssembly is learning how to pass data between the Host and Guest.

 To this end, it may be useful to examine the signature of the `k8s_lookup` function provided by the Host: